 Discussion: State Responsibility Areas are boundaries adopted by the Board of Forestry and Fire Protection.
 These designated State Responsibility Areas are areas where the California Department of Forestry and Fire (CAL FIRE), has a financial responsibility for fire suppression and prevention.
 These designated areas can be determined through review of the Stanislaus County Fire Hazard Severity Zone Maps for State Responsibility Area and Local Responsibility Area (CAL FIRE, 2007a and 2007b).
-Review of the Stanislaus County Fire Hazard Severity Zone Maps for State Responsibility Area and Local Responsibility Area indicate the proposed project is located in a Local Responsibility Area.
+Review of the Stanislaus County Fire Hazard Severity Zone Maps for State Responsibility Area and Local Responsibility Area.